 Trust forms the foundation of human social life, acting as the glue that binds us together in relationships and society.
 Our need for trust stems from our personal limitations, vulnerabilities, and interdependence as individuals.
 Humans, as inherently social beings, seek trust-based connections, which enable cooperation, teamwork, and physical and emotional support.
 Trust fulfills not only practical needs, such as working together for survival and success, but also emotional needs, like overcoming loneliness and feeling accepted and safe.
 It serves as a vital mechanism for managing personal vulnerability, forming bonds, exchanging support, and maintaining social harmony.
 We long to trust others and to be trusted in return.
 Without trust, we would struggle alone, unable to cope with these fundamental aspects of the human condition.

-On a practical level, trust is equally essential in tango because this dance relies on close physical contact, mutual reliance, and non-verbal communication to execute the movements, requiring dancers to be physically and mentally attuned to each other and trust that their partner is always there for support.
+On a practical level, trust is equally essential in tango because this dance relies on close physical contact, non-verbal communication, and mutual reinforcement to execute the movements, requiring dancers to be physically and mentally attuned to each other and trust that their partner will always be there for support.
 If trust is lacking, dancers can become self-conscious and tense, holding back emotionally and hesitating to let go.
 Unfortunately, the lack of trust remains a main problem in our tango.

 August 6, 2024